Mate Sound the Pump...

 Farmer's Arms

-The last two plaques, although unmarked, are attributed to Adams Pottery in Staffordshire, and were made in the first half of the 20th century.
+The three plaques below, although unmarked, are attributed to Adams Pottery in Staffordshire, and were made in the first half of the 20th century.
 Read more here.

 Freemasonry

-Top: two Garrison pink lustre plaques, the first with the impressed mark 'Dixon Co' (c1850s).
-Below: a plaque of a form attributed to John Carr's Low Lights Pottery (c1865).
+Top: two Garrison pink lustre plaques with the impressed mark 'Dixon Co' (c1850s).
+Below: three plaques of a form attributed to John Carr's Low Lights Pottery (c1865).
 Henrywood writes that the transfer contains 'various Masonic symbols such as the sun, moon and stars, keys, and square and compasses, along with the figure of Justice, a hive representing industry, and a book emblematic of learning'.
 The verse is as follows:

 The world is in pain